CVE-2025-7350 Overview

 Indicators of Compromise

-- Unexpected configuration changes or new boot variables on Stratix 5410, 5700, or 8000 switches.
+- Unexpected configuration file uploads or copy operations targeting Stratix 5410, 5700, or 8000 switches outside maintenance windows.

 Detection Strategies